mcfletch/listener2/docs/installation.rst

     Subdevices: 0/1
     Subdevice #0: subdevice #0he

-which tells me that there are two captured devices available the first being a built in analog microphone and the second being a cheap Plantronics headset microphone.
+Here there are two capture
+devices available, the first being a built in analog microphone and the second being a cheap Plantronics USB headset microphone.
+For each entry the values `Card 0` and `device 0` tell you a hardware identifier, `hw:0,0` and `hw:1,0` respectively.

 Alternately, feed some data into the daemon from a wav file (transcribe it)::